IP Guidance

 Commerce or service up to 5 Request for examination fees Patent fees of 1st to 10th years ⇒ reduced to 1/3 Excludes entities under the control of a large entity

-Others up to 20 same as above same as above
+Others up to 20 '' ''

 Patent Opposition